NFL Spreads Betting

 The NFL is the most popular betting sport in the US, with punters rooting for their favorite stars in some of the most entertaining and exciting games to watch and wager on.
 However, the biggest misconception with NFL betting is that you are always wagering on a team to win a game.
-While that is certainly the case with the moneyline, alternative betting options give individuals the opportunity to wager on different aspects of the league, including the point spread.
+While that is certainly the case with the moneyline, alternative betting options give individuals the opportunity to wager on different aspects of the league, including the NFL point spreads betting.

-Understanding football spreads
+Understanding NFL spreads

 What are NFL Spreads?

 A point spread is a number that must be covered by the favorite in order to be deemed a winner, or beaten by the underdog for the same result.
 This total is set by oddsmakers with hopes of getting equal action on both the favorite and the underdog.
 This is because NFL spreads give bettors an almost even chance of winning a bet regardless of the team they wager on, even if one side is clearly superior.

 For example, with a 7.5 point spread, the favorite needs to win by eight points or more in order to cover the number, while the underdog must lose by seven or fewer — or win outright — to do the same.

 What do NFL spreads look like?

 In NFL spreads, a minus sign preceding a team’s name signals their status as the favourites, while a plus sign shows that they’re the underdogs.
 Take the below example: